A Chess Set

 Order of Play:

 First there is a placement of Cannons to unoccupied squares within their own Territory, other than the Forbidden squares – see below.
 The first Blue Cannon is placed then followed by the first Green Cannon; then the second and last Blue Cannon is placed followed by the second and last Green Cannon.
-This is called the Placement phase.
+This is called the Placement phase with the Alternate placing as there is here called so.
 After the placement of Cannons there follows the Engagement phase where Blue moves first and moves are then played alternately.

 Background - the Forbidden squares